asalber/aprendeconalf/content/en/teaching/statistics/exams/physiotherapy/physiotherapy-2017-06-02.md

 1. Which regression model is better to predict the number of vertigo attacks given the time using these devices, the linear or the exponential?
 Justify the answer.
 2. Use the best regression model (the exponential or the linear) to predict the number or vertigo attacks expected for a person that uses those devices 200 minutes every day.
-3. Which regression model would you use to predict the time using those devices required to have a given number of vertigo attacks, the linear, the exponential or the logarithmic?
+3. Which regression model would you use to predict the time using those devices required to have a number of vertigo attacks, the linear, the exponential or the logarithmic?
 Justify the answer.

 Use the following sums for the computations ($X$=Time and $Y$=Vertigo attacks):
 $\sum x_i=2071$, $\sum \log(x_i)=59.3234$, $\sum y_j=146$, $\sum \log(y_j)=24.2119$,